Universal quantum control over bosonic network: General framework

 Using Eqs.~(\ref{unitaryV}) and (\ref{Urot}), together with the Heisenberg equation of motion, the dynamics of each ancillary operator $\mu_k(t)$, $1\le k\le N'$, is found to be

-Equation (\ref{Oper}) indicates that if the system state presents initially in the mode $\mu_k(0)$, then later it will evolve to the mode $\mu_k(t)$, with an accumulated global phase $f_{kk}(t)$.
-In other words, the constraints provided by the commutation condition in Eq.~(\ref{diagEq}) for the time-dependent Hamiltonian $H(t)$ can activate the ancillary mode $\mu_k(t)$ as useful nonadiabatic passage.
-The bosonic modes superposed by the activated passages can be populated through the time evolution under control.
-In the following sections, the feasibility of our universal control theory can be further verified by the two-mode, three-mode, and $N$-mode bosonic systems.
+Equation (\ref{Oper}) indicates that if the system initial state resides in the mode $\mu_k(0)$, then later it will evolve to the mode $\mu_k(t)$, with an accumulated global phase $f_{kk}(t)$.
+In other words, the constraints by the commutation condition in Eq.~(\ref{diagEq}) for the time-dependent Hamiltonian $H(t)$ can activate the ancillary mode $\mu_k(t)$ as useful nonadiabatic passage.
+The bosonic modes appear in the activated passages can be populated through the time evolution under control.
+In what follows, the feasibility of our universal control theory is further verified by the two-mode, three-mode, and $N$-mode bosonic systems.